Search The Site

 Winning Beyond the Game

 A well-trained coach can transform a young athlete’s experience—building confidence, resilience, and a lifelong love for the game.
 Yet, across the U.S., coaching remains fragmented and under-supported, with no national standards guiding training.
-MCC Partners are working to change that by training 1 million coaches in youth development practices by the end of 2025.
+The Million Coaches Challenge Partners set out to change that, reaching a historic milestone in fall 2025: one million coaches trained in youth development.

 Preliminary findings from the MCC Implementation Study, led by the American Institutes for Research (AIR), reveal: